amonras/survival-analysis-ds-test/README.md

 ```sh
 make setup
 ```
-This will install the required dependencies listed in `requirements.txt` and register the current python environment to jupyter as `amonras-ifco`.
+This will install the required dependencies listed in `requirements.txt` and register the current python environment to jupyter as `amonras-ifco`, so that the notebook can be executed without further setup.

 ## Running the tests
-To run the tests, run the following command:
+To run the unit tests, run the following command:
 ```sh
 make test
 ```
-This will ensure that your environment is operational and that the synthetic module is working as expected.
+This will ensure that your environment is operational and that the synthetic data generation module is working as expected.

 ## Generating synthetic data
 To generate synthetic data, run the following command: